Type hints: what and why

 Date: TypeAlias = tuple[int, int, int]

 In other programming languages, usually, they use an uppercase letter like T to denote a parameterized generic type.
-In python, we use TypeVar to do same thing.
+In Python, we use TypeVar to do the same thing.
 As the docs say:

 python